frontenddogma/web-development-glossary/manuscript/l.md

 : → Tesler’s Law

 Layout
 : The part of graphic design that deals in the arrangement of visual elements on a (web) page.
 It generally involves organizational principles of composition to achieve specific communication objectives.
-The high-level page layout involves deciding on the overall arrangement of text and images, and possibly on the size or shape of the medium.
+A high-level page layout involves deciding on the overall arrangement of text and images, and possibly on the size or shape of the medium.
 Layout requires intelligence, sentience, and creativity, and is informed by culture, psychology, and what the document authors and editors wish to communicate and emphasize.&nbsp;[†](#w-layout)

 Layout engine
 : → Browser engine